DennisDosso/rdfCacheThroughStrike/README.md

 * timeframes=1
 * timeframesRequired: set to true if the experiments needs to use the cooldown strategy
 * indexes: the rdf4j indexes that we are using in our database.
 For example: "spoc,psoc" (provide them as csv)

+From the file path.properties
+* databaseIndexDirectory: directory of the database
+* cacheDirectory: directory of the cache
+* selectQueryFile: where to take the select queries
+* constructQueryFile: where to take the construct queries
+* cacheTimesFile: where to write the results for the cache
+* constructTimesFile: where to write the times for the construct/provenance operation
+* updateRDBTimesFile: where to write the times for the operation of update of the cache and relational db
+* coolDownTimesFile: where to write the times required to operate the cooldown operation
+* supportTextFile: txt file where to write the construct queries that will create the provenances